Kotlin/KEEP/proposals/stdlib/instant.md

  * ### Platform specifics
  *
  * On the JVM, there are `Instant.toJavaInstant()` and `java.time.Instant.toKotlinInstant()`
- * extension functions to convert between `kotlinx.datetime` and `java.time` objects used for the same purpose.
+ * extension functions to convert between `kotlin.time` and `java.time` objects used for the same purpose.
  * Similarly, on the Darwin platforms, there are `Instant.toNSDate()` and `NSDate.toKotlinInstant()`
  * extension functions.
  *